Do you have a place of contemplation you visit regularly?

 Let me know if you have a place you go to regularly to contemplate the wonders of life and if you don’t, I invite you to explore where you live until you find one.

-You will surprise yourself!
+Try it – you will surprise yourself!

 P.S.
 A place of contemplation can be anywhere.
 When I lived in Buenos Aires, I used to sit in a beautiful sprawling Catholic cemetery on the outskirts of the city!
 In Beijing, I had a tower on a wild part of the Great Wall as my special place.